j0nathan-ll0yd/aws-cloudformation-media-downloader/README.md

 * After deploying to CloudFormation, extract the values for these curl requests in this documentation so you can execute these calls from the command line
 * Reduce dependencies so development + production modules can be stored as a layer
-* (0) Fix ordering of service construction in the template.yaml file to ensure resources are created in the appropriate order